• HOME

 For extraordinary heroism in connection with military operations against an armed enemy in Austria.

 On 4 May 1945, during an attack on Eferding, Austria, our troops met fierce resistance from German SS troops.
-Lieutenant Christi, although an artillery forward observer, heroically volunteered to lead and infantry squad into the bitterly defended town.
+Lieutenant Christl, although an artillery forward observer, heroically volunteered to lead and infantry squad into the bitterly defended town.
 With utter disregard for his own safety, he exposed himself to intense hostile automatic weapons fire and led his men in the successful accomplishment of their mission.
-Lieutenant Christi was killed in this action, but his dauntless heroism and supreme devotion to duty will live on as an inspiration to the men with whom he fought.
+Lieutenant Christl was killed in this action, but his dauntless heroism and supreme devotion to duty will live on as an inspiration to the men with whom he fought.

 Rank and Organization: Second Lieutenant, Company B, 261st Infantry Regiment